Nutrition care plans provide communication for nutrition care between residents and members of the interdisciplinary team (IDT).

 The style you use will likely depend on which electronic health record (EHR) software your facility uses.

-In either case, always include the resident in the nutrition care planning process to ensure the care plan reflects the resident’s goals and wishes.
+In either case, always include the resident in the nutrition care planning process to ensure the care plan reflects their individual goals and wishes.

 Here are some examples of nutrition care plans using the three writing styles: